Why We Love It

 Why We Love an MSW Degree

 - Excellent growth potential: Social work is an ever-growing field with plenty of room for advancement.
+This easily translates into job security and stability which is much needed during times of inflation and changing economies.

 - Feeling good about yourself: An MSW is a great way to give back to the community and help ensure the safety of those you care about.
+There is a sense of fulfillment that comes with helping build communities.
+Having a career in this field brings a sense of purpose not just professionally, but also personally.

 - Lots of options: Since social work encompasses so many smaller fields, an MSW degree could be your gateway to a wide variety of career paths.